At Hove Junior School, there is a commitment in our vision statement to work closely with parents and carers:

 Membership of the Parent Council

-- At least two named parent/carer representatives from each year group in order to ensure a “core group” is established
+- At least one-two named parent/carer representatives from each year group in order to ensure a “core group” is established (contactable through the school office email)

 - Parent Governors